Montana-Code-School/Setup-Prework/README.md

   * Connect to your instructors [Georgie](https://www.linkedin.com/in/georgiekirschner/) and [Mark](https://www.linkedin.com/in/mark-buckner/).
 * [GitHub](http://github.com)
   * Create an account.
 Pretty much all of the code you will write, will end up here.
 Again a lot of companies look at the activity on your profile.
-  * Slack your GitHub user name into our channel so we can add you as a member to our Montana Code School GitHub account.
+  * Slack your GitHub user name into our channel so we can add you as a team  member to our Montana Code School GitHub account.

 ### Loose Your Terminal Fear